autowarefoundation/open-ad-kit-docs/docs/start-guide/index.md

-# Start guide to run Autoware.Universe in Open AD Kit (Open AD Kit v1.5 Documents)
+# Start guide to run Autoware.Universe in Open AD Kit<br>(Open AD Kit v1.5 Documents)

 This page describes how to install, set up and run Autoware and its associated simulators on supported development platforms.